 Convenor: Dr Hannah Rudman

-Last year, Dr Rudman convened a stakeholder group of 35 organisations from farm to finance, which worked together to agree the problems around decision grade data from IoT sensors and digital devices that measure biodiversity: including the lack of authentication and calibration processes which affect the trustability of their data, and their lack of cybersecurity.
+Last year, Dr Rudman convened 40 organisations from farm to finance that worked together to agree the problems around decision grade data from IoT sensors and digital devices that measure biodiversity: including the lack of authentication and calibration processes which affect the trustability of their data, and their lack of cybersecurity.
 Developing standardised processes for device authentication, calibration and cybersecurity solves these issues.
 Pilot sites are already or about to be hosting IoT and digital measuring devices, in a range of differently connected locations, will test and feedback on the practical application of standardised processes.
 These are SAOS demonstration farms at Tulloch Farms, Fordoun, Laurencekirk; and Titaboutie Farm, Coull, Tarland; SRUC’s Hill & Mountain Research Centre at Kirkton & Auchtertyre Farms; Lauriston Farm, Edinburgh; and RSPB’s Glencripesdale’s reserve, Morvern.

 SRUC’s Hill & Mountain Research Centre